CiscoDevNet/intersight-powershell/docs/Initialize-IntersightOauthAuthorization.md

 ```

 ### -UserId
-The username that will be used by Intersight to create OAuth2 tokens for interacting with the external repository, on the user account&apos;s behalf.
+Username used by Intersight to create OAuth2 tokens for interacting with the external repository on behalf of the user account.

 ```yaml
 Type: string